Properties & Rates

 Due Dates

-More information about Rates for the current year is available in the Rates Declaration 2020 – 2021.
+Detailed information about this year’s rates is available in the Rates Declaration below.

 Ways to Pay your Rates